 Cleaning your timber, wicker, aluminium, or plastic outdoor furniture will extend its lifespan while increasing its appeal immensely.
 A dirty chair or a moss covered outdoor dining table aren’t exactly inviting, especially when it comes to social gatherings.The good news is you don’t have to make a big production of cleaning them.
 With the right tools and techniques, achieving outdoor furniture protection is easier than you think.
 No matter what type of furniture you have, always start with a soft cloth or brush to remove debris.

 Read on for a more detailed guide to maintaining and restoring your furniture.

 Wooden outdoor furniture remains a top choice for many and for good reason too.
 The warm earthy tones of wooden outdoor furniture is a comforting and inviting addition to any patio or deck.
-Majority of wooden dining tables, quite like the beautifully crafted Shadow 2, are made from hardwoods that can be cleaned and maintained in a similar manner.
+Majority of wooden dining tables, quite like the beautifully crafted Luau Range, are made from hardwoods that can be cleaned and maintained in a similar manner.
 Simply put, it shouldn’t take more than some mild soapy water and a sponge.
 Here’s our step-by-step guide: